MinaProtocol/mina/rfcs/0038-rosetta-construction-api.md

 [via After Payloads](#after-payloads)

-Since we'll later be broadcasting the signed transaction via GraphQL, our signed transaction encoding is precicesly the union of the format required for the sendPayment mutation and the sendDelegation mutation (stringified):
+Since we'll later be broadcasting the signed transaction via GraphQL, our signed transaction encoding is precisely the union of the format required for the sendPayment mutation and the sendDelegation mutation (stringified):

 ```
 // Signature encoding

 a signature is a field and a scalar
 |----- field 32bytes ----|---- scalar 32bytes ---|
-Use the same hex-encoded little endian represenation as described above for
+Use the same hex-encoded little endian representation as described above for
 the public key for these 64 bytes
 ```